ray-project/ray/doc/source/tune/user-guide.rst

 the respective placement group.
 If not enough resources are available, this will trigger :ref:`autoscaling behavior<ref-autoscaling>` if you're using the Ray cluster launcher.

-See the :class:`PlacementGroupFactory documentation <ray.tune.utils.placement_groups.PlacementGroupFactory>`
-for further information.
+If your trainable function starts more remote workers, you will need to pass placement groups factory objects to request these resources.
+See the :class:`PlacementGroupFactory documentation <ray.tune.utils.placement_groups.PlacementGroupFactory>` for further information.

 Using GPUs